 This is where the salesperson in me comes out.
 For every meeting, I plan to bring up no less than three up-selling opportunities.

 As mentioned before, if they are a commercial property management company, I’ll be sure to highlight our newest additions or upgrades to our commercial management portfolio.

 For example, I was recently visiting one of my clients and was sure to bring up the mobile applications of our building operations module, Workspeed.

 This was a new product offering since they had last been visited by a sales representative so it was a prime opportunity to talk about it with them.

 The point is that prospecting with current clients is a lot easier to do than new logo accounts.
 Use every opportunity you have to up-sell them.

 As I mentioned in Ritual #2, you want to make sure to get the address and attendees of your meeting so that you can send a follow-up letter to them.

 You should already have a completed; pre-stamped envelope for each attendee addressed to their office with a small intro paragraph ready to go.

-Lastly plan out one or two takeaways for each meeting.
+Lastly, plan out one or two takeaways from each meeting.